bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 The partition table can be applied to drive sdX using the commands below.
 Remember to substitute your actual target drive name for sdX.
-Run partprobe after the command has executed to force your system to re-read the partition table.
+Run partprobe after the command has executed to force your system to re-read the partition table and the lsblk command to view the new parititon table.

     cat SC_part_table.txt | sfdisk --force /dev/sdX
     partprobe
+    lsblk /dev/sdX

+The "lsblk" command should show that the target drive now has 7 partitions as per the example below.

+    # lsblk /dev/sdb
+    NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS sdb      8:32   0  2.5TB  0 disk
+      sdb1   8:33   0    20M  0 part
+      sdb2   8:34   0    20M  0 part
+      sdb3   8:35   0     1G  0 part
+      sdb4   8:36   0     1G  0 part
+      sdb5   8:37   0     1G  0 part
+      sdb6   8:38   0     1G  0 part
+      sdb7   8:39   0     1G  0 part

 Each partition on the drive must now be formatted using the commands listed below.
 Note the file system options specified with the "-O" parameter are designed to exactly match those used on a Seagate Central drive.